cchaudhary/datasciencecoursera/GDataCData/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 ##Data Set
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ##Analysis Variables
-##Variable  Description Of Variable
+##Variable and the assocaited description
-activity  The activity performed subject_id The ID of the subject. tBodyAcc-mean()-XMean time for acceleration of body for X direction. tBodyAcc-mean()-YMean time for acceleration of body for Y direction. tBodyAcc-mean()-ZMean time for acceleration of body for Z direction.
+activity -  The activity performed subject_id - The ID of the subject. tBodyAcc-mean()-XMean time for acceleration of body for X direction. tBodyAcc-mean()-YMean time for acceleration of body for Y direction. tBodyAcc-mean()-ZMean time for acceleration of body for Z direction.